apache/camel-kafka-connector-examples/aws2-s3/aws2-s3-minio-source/README.md

-# Camel-Kafka-connector AWS2 S3 Source
+# Camel-Kafka-connector AWS2 S3 MinIO Source

 ## Introduction

-This is an example for Camel-Kafka-connector AW2-S3
+This is an example for Camel-Kafka-connector AW2-S3 MinIO

 ## What is needed